vdailly/SQL-Server-Always-Encrypted-Key-Store-Generic-Provider/Readme.md

     2. You store the certificate on the file system as file (.pfx) for the JDBC client.

 ##### CMK / CEK / Database Columns Encryption
- 3. To stick on a real production example, you configure Always Encrypted keys provisioning with role separation as described in https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/configure-always-encrypted-keys-using-powershell?view=sql-server-2017#KeyProvisionWithRoles.
-All steps are described in this document.
+ 3. To stick on a real production example, you configure Always Encrypted keys provisioning with role separation as described in [Microsoft documentation](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/configure-always-encrypted-keys-using-powershell?view=sql-server-2017#KeyProvisionWithRoles).
+All steps from this documentation are detailed here.

     1. The security administrator with access to the certificate private key generate an encrypted value for the CEK.